iOptron SkyTracker Pro Review

 - Body Dimensions: 115 x 115 x 95mm

 If you use the iOptron SkyTracker the way it was meant to be used, you’ll be very happy with it.
 It charges easily via a USB cable and the internal battery power keeps you completely portable.
 It’s very light and easily packs up into a small camera bag.
-I wouldn’t put anything heavier than the recommended 3 lb payload on it, which means it’s best used with a DSLR camera and lens.
+I wouldn’t put anything heavier than the recommended 3 lb payload on it, which means it’s best used with a DSLR camera and small to medium-sized lens.

 It’s an affordable way to partake in more frequent imaging sessions with some serious long exposure capabilities.
 I’ll certainly be getting a lot of use out of my SkyTracker, both in the backyard and on future adventures.